selabhvl/dat250public-2019/progassign1/progassign1.md

 ![](assets/OpenPhoneBook_S3.png)

-#### The Auction Application
+#### The OpenIoT Exchange Application

-This is the application that you are required to design and implement.
+Today still more embedded devices gets connected to the Internet, and a significant number of these devices provide sensing capabilities for collecting data (e.g., temperature, humidity, electricity metering) or actuator capabilities for control (e.g., switching light on/off, opening/closing valves).

+The aim of the open IoT exchange application is to provide a service for Internet-of-things (IoT), where users can offer the data and capabilities of their IoT devices to other users.
+For instance, a user may have a temperature device that other users could be interested in obtaining data from.
+Potentially, users may also offer use of their devices for control purposes.

-The requirements below may be incomplete and it is your task to design a useful application so try to find a proper balance in terms of the features that you want to support.
+The requirements below may be incomplete, and it is your task to design a useful application.
+So it is important to try to find a proper balance in terms of the features that you want to support.
 The application should not be too complex and not too simple either.

-Keep in mind that you have to implement the application in the three subsequent programming assignments.
+Keep in mind that you have to implement the application in the subsequent programming assignments.

-You are given the following requirements and assumptions concerning the application
+You are given the following main requirements and assumptions concerning the application

-1. Design an auction place where sellers can display product catalogs and where customers (i.e., bidders) can search for products.
+1. Design an open IoT exchange where users can register their IoT devices, and where other users can search for IoT devices.
-2. A product description should contain the following information:
+2. A device description should contain (at least) the following information:
-    * Product name, picture, features and product rating
+    * Device name and picture
-    * Customers feedback
-    * Current bid
-    * Time remaining to close the bidding
-    * Contact information of sellers (e.g. name, phone and email)
-    * Sellers ratings
+    * A list of tags/categories capturing capabilities of the device
+    * A URL where the devices provide its data and/or service control service
+    * Current status of the device (online, offline, available, not available, ...)
+    * Feedback from other users that have used the service provided by the device
-3. Product must be in published status before they are visible by the customers.
+3. IoT devices (sensors or actuators) must be in a published status before they are available for other users
-4. Products that are in published status are listed in the auction place starting with the oldest entries on top.
-5. Customers can filter products by category and free text search.
+4. Users can filter devices by tags/categories and free text search.
-6. Customers must login before they can place a bid.
+5. Users must login before they can register devices, make devices available, and before they can access other devices.
-7. Customers can bid for a product by placing a bid higher than the current bid.
+6. Users can register for using a particular devices, and must then be approved by the owner of the device before it can be accessed.
-8. Once sold to a customer, the customer can provide feedback for the product.
+7. Once a user de-registers from using a device, the user can provide some feedback on the service provided by the device.

-Note that you are not required to process payment gateways to complete the purchase.
+An optional requirement, if you like to enhance the application.
+Extend the design so that users can purchase data and control services offered by other users.
+Note that you are not required to process payment gateways to complete the purchases.

-An optional requirement, if you like to enhance the application, is that a bidder can create an event for automatic bidding: a bidder might configure an event such as: *Keep bidding for a product until it reaches 6500 NOK*.